philodi-dev/meshtalk/WHITEPAPER.md

 - **Checkpoint Sync**: Periodically sync specific channels when internet is briefly available
 - **Cross-Community Bridges**: Connect related but geographically separated communities

-This extension would be implemented as an optional module, ensuring the core bitchat system remains fully functional without any network dependencies.
+This extension would be implemented as an optional module, ensuring the core MeshTalk system remains fully functional without any network dependencies.
 Users in pure offline environments would see no change, while those with selective connectivity could benefit from enhanced reach when desired.

 ## Conclusion

-bitchat demonstrates that secure, private messaging is possible without centralized infrastructure.
-By combining Bluetooth mesh networking, end-to-end encryption, and privacy-preserving protocols, bitchat provides resilient communication that works anywhere people gather, regardless of internet availability.
+MeshTalk demonstrates that secure, private messaging is possible without centralized infrastructure.
+By combining Bluetooth mesh networking, end-to-end encryption, and privacy-preserving protocols, MeshTalk provides resilient communication that works anywhere people gather, regardless of internet availability.

 The system's design prioritizes:
 - **User privacy**: No persistent identifiers or metadata collection